Pervasive-AI-Lab/cvpr_clvision_challenge/README.md

 sh create_submission.sh
 ```

-Your `submission.zip` file is ready to be submitted on the [Codalab platform](https://competitions.codalab.org/competitions/23161?secret_key=3c99bed5-395d-4ef8-a46d-3a9c4f73d6c8)!
+Your `submission.zip` file is ready to be submitted on the [Codalab platform](https://competitions.codalab.org/competitions/23161)!

 ### Create your own CL algorithm

-You can start by taking a look at the `naive_baseline.py` scipt.
+You can start by taking a look at the `naive_baseline.py` script.
 It has been already prepared for you to load the
 data based on the challenge category and create the submission file.

 The simplest usage is as follow: